sommerpi/ellenex-doc/TheThingsNetwork/downlink-encoder-documentation.md

+# Downlink Encoder Instruction on TheThingsNetwork
+The document demonstrates how to use JSON files to send downlink message to your Ellenex device on TheThingsNetwork.
 ## Change sampling rate
 You can use downlink messages to change the sampling rate in minutes or seconds.
-Currently, minimum sampling rate is 60 seconds (i.e. one minute).
-Please contact our support via [support@ellenex.com](mailto:support@ellenex.com) if samling rate below 60 seconds is required.
+Currently, the minimum sampling rate is 60 seconds (i.e. one minute).
+Please contact our support via [support@ellenex.com](mailto:support@ellenex.com) if sampling rate below 60 seconds is required.
 ### Change sampling rate in minutes
 The following script changes the sampling rate to 180 minutes (i.e. 3 hours).
-Change the value in the "time" field to set different sampling rate.
+Change the value in the "time" field to set a different sampling rate.
 ```json
 {
   "command": 1,